Drive section

 Westfield, Fredonia, and Silver Creek

-This segment opens western New York with a bounded Lake Erie corridor cluster that works from either direction.
-It gives the guide a real continuation from Pennsylvania without forcing a much broader western New York build.
+This segment opens western New York with a compact Lake Erie corridor stretch that now reads more deliberately as a finished corridor page instead of a thin handoff from Pennsylvania.
+It gives the guide a real stretch from Pennsylvania without forcing a much broader western New York build.

 Segment map